gogogarrett/gogogarrett.github.io/_posts/2014-08-16-programming-in-elixir-with-the-phoenix-framework-building-a-basic-CRUD-app.markdown

   end
 ```

-Similar to rails, we have an up and down method that get called when we're migrating or rolling back.
+Similar to rails, we have an `up` and `down` method that get called when we're migrating or rolling back.
 Here we're creating a simple `users` table that we will interact with.

+Let's run that migration with `mix ecto.migrate Repo`.

 At last we finally have our database setup, hurray!